shubhivermax/loopd/README.md

 Submitted by: **Shubhi Verma**

-This web app: **built with React Javascript, it serevs as a forum based fashion marketplace app where users can sell, swap, and upvote clothing items**
+This web app: **built with React, Javascript, PostgreSQL, Supabase Auth, and Google Cloud Vision.
+It serevs as a forum based fashion marketplace app where users can sell, swap, and upvote clothing items**

-Time spent: **14** hours spent in total

-## Required Features

-The following **required** functionality is completed:
+- [x] **Web app includes Authentication with cookie based session handling**
+  - Only authorized users can create posts, and edit/delete their own listings

 - [x] **Web app includes a create form that allows the user to create posts**
-  - Form requires users to add a post title
+  - Form requires users to add a post title, additional textual content, and add external images to their posts directly from their local storage
-  - Forms should have the *option* for users to add:
-    - additional textual content
-    - an image added as an external image URL

 - [x] **Web app includes a home feed displaying previously created posts**
-  - Web app must include home feed displaying previously created posts
+  - Include home feed displaying previously created posts as well as their creation time, title, and upvotes count
-  - By default, each post on the posts feed should show only the post's:
-    - creation time
-    - title
-    - upvotes count
-  - Clicking on a post should direct the user to a new page for the selected post
+  - Clicking on a post directs the user to a new page for the selected post

 - [x] **Users can view posts in different ways**
-  - Users can sort posts by either:
+  - Users can sort posts by either creation time or upvote counts
-    -  creation time
-    -  upvotes count
   - Users can search for posts by title
+  -
 - [x] **Users can interact with each post in different ways**
   - The app includes a separate post page for each created post when clicked, where any additional information is shown, including:
     - content